GurixD/dofus-farmer/SETUP.md

 Do the same with monsters and worldmap: from ```$DOFUS_PATH/content/gfx/monsters``` into ```src/resources/images/monsters``` and ```$DOFUS_PATH/content/gfx/maps``` into ```src/resources/images/worldmap``` (for this, keep only the folder "1" which means the main world map, and under it all the sizes: "0.2", "0.4", "0.6", "0.8", "1").

+Add an environment variable DOFUS_RESOURCES pointing to the "resources" directory.

 # Database
 setup postgresql container:
 ```docker-compose